Trump lawyer Rudy Giuliani tests positive for COVID

 “Get better soon Rudy, we will carry on!!!”
 Trump wrote.

 Giuliani attended a hearing at the Georgia Capitol on Thursday where he went without a mask for several hours.
-Several state senators also did not wear masks at the hearing.
+Several state senators, all Republicans, also did not wear masks at the hearing.

 On Wednesday night, Giuliani was in Lansing, Michigan, to testify in a highly unusual 4 1/2-hour legislative hearing in which he pushed Republican lawmakers to ignore the certification of Joe Biden’s Michigan victory and appoint electors for Trump.
 He did not wear a mask, nor did lawyer Jenna Ellis, who was sitting next to him.
 At one point, he asked one of his witnesses — a Detroit election worker — if she would be comfortable removing her mask.
 But legislators said they could hear her.